Sanjivkumar87/Analog-Clock-/README.md

-# 🕒 Modern Analog Clock
+# Modern Analog Clock

-A sleek, responsive, and high-performance analog clock built using pure Vanilla JavaScript, HTML5, and CSS3.
+A sleek, responsive, and high-performance analog clock built using JavaScript, HTML5, and CSS3.
 This project showcases the perfect blend of mathematical logic and modern UI design.

-## 🚀 Features
+## Features

 *   **Real-time Tracking:** Accurate time synchronization using the JavaScript `Date` object.
 *   **Smooth Animations:** CSS transitions ensure that the clock hands move without flickering.